steqeq/0000/docs/how_to/manage_install/install_linux.md

 **Example:** If the system is running the Linux kernel version `5.3.18-57_11.0.18`, you must install the same versions of linux-headers and development packages.
-Refer to the [Kernel Information]() section to check the system's kernel version.
+Refer to {ref}`check-kernel-info` on to how to check the system's kernel version.

 To check the `kernel-headers` and `linux-modules-extra` package versions, follow